Khanak-Lohana/Digital-Literacy-Project/Task-1/Readme.md

-## File is attached in following file
+## Photo is attached in following file